 4ms Company regularly donates to the Synth Library at S1 Portland to make artists residencies possible.
 The Synth Library in Portland brings artists from around the world and provides hands-on access to synthesizers and dj equipment for people of all experience levels, including many workshops for female-identified and non-binary people.

-Pictured below: (from left to right) The PC board layout for the Spherical Wavetable Navigator, a poster of all 4ms modules, and the 2019 4ms crew.
+Pictured below: (from left to right) The PC board layout for the Spherical Wavetable Navigator, a poster of 4ms modules, and the 2021 4ms crew.